sutoiku/puffin/EDDI.md

   WHERE local.key = remote.key;
 ```

-And if the remote query engine were to support this syntax, we would gain some kind of Cascading Query Language (CQL):
+And if the remote query engine were to support this syntax as well, we would gain some kind of Cascading Query Language (CQL):

 ```
 SELECT *